liujingbreak/plink/src/internal/ng-app-builder/README.md

 ## How to use as Angular command line builder
 ### 1. Make your application project as a DRCP workspace
 - Add **dr-comp-package** to project dependency list in file package.json
-- Run `drcp init` to install dependencies, this will call `yarn install` internally.
+- Run `drcp init` to install dependencies, this will call `npm install` internally.
 - Modify **angular.json** file, change application project part:
     ```json
     "architect": {